 Interlibrary Loan Policy

-UPSEM and BTSR students, faculty and staff may request books, articles and media through our interlibrary loan (ILL) service.
+UPSEM students, faculty and staff may request books, articles and media through our interlibrary loan (ILL) service.
 Physical items may only be loaned from our Richmond location, however, so those who are unable to pick up and return items in Richmond will only be able to request articles or other items that can be delivered electronically.

 Physical items (books, photocopies, etc.) acquired via ILL will be held at the Circulation Desk of Morton Library in Richmond.
 Digital materials will be sent electronically.
 In either case, patrons will be notified by email regarding the status of their requests.
 Physical items should be returned to staff at the Circulation Desk of the Morton Library in Richmond.

 $1 per day will be charged to your library account for each overdue ILL item.
 Items overdue for 7 days or more will cause your library privileges to be suspended.